 Product Code S161-20

-The Ossila pre-patterned ITO OFET and sensing substrates have been designed to enable the fabrication and characterisation of transistors and sensing devices without the need for vacuum evaporations or probe stations.
-This allows devices to be produced and tested with significantly increased simplicity, making the system ideal for reducing costs of material screening experiments; as well as teaching and training purposes.
+Pre-patterned ITO substrates designed for the fabrication and characterization of transistors and sensing devices without the need for vacuum evaporations or probe stations.
+Devices can be produced and tested with significantly increased simplicity, making the system ideal for reducing costs of material screening experiments.

 Specifications